A conviction where the defendant has been found guilty of the charges.

 Misdemeanor Intervention Program

-A program designated only for misdemeanor offenses in which the defendant may comply with the conditions of the program in order to avoid conviction.
+A program designated only for misdemeanor offenses in which the defendant may comply with the program’s conditions to avoid conviction.

 Motor Vehicle Report (MVR)

-A report procured from a State Agency that contains information pertaining to a consumer’s driving status and driving record.
+A report procured from a State Agency that contains information about a consumer’s driving status and driving record.